entropyxyz/yocto-build/README.md

 Yocto build for confidential virtual machine images running `entropy-tss` based on [flashbots/yocto-manifests](https://github.com/flashbots/yocto-manifests).

+This uses the [meta-entropy-tss](https://github.com/entropyxyz/meta-entropy-tss) layer which has the recipe for adding [`entropy-tss`](https://github.com/entropyxyz/entropy-core/tree/master/crates/threshold-signature-server).

 ## To build with docker:

 - Ensure docker and GNU make are installed, and that docker is running